bangyen/lineups/README.md

   - Extracts artist genre, bio summary, and gender from Last.fm data.
 - Database Interaction:
   - `append(wrap, names, search, tables)`: Takes a list of artist names, searches for information using `search`, and adds them to the database (`tables`) along with associated festival and year information.

-Output:
-  - The `append` function might print warnings for artists where genre information couldn't be found.

-Notes:
-  - The script prioritizes cached data and limits the number of Last.fm API calls to avoid overwhelming the service.

 ## Tutorial
 - Client ID/Secret